Our approach to tax

 - Identification, evaluation and management of tax risk by the in-house tax function working with the Finance Director and the divisions

 We operate predominantly in the UK and the Republic of Ireland.
-Since 2012, Vanquis Bank has also operated a Polish pilot operation, the closure of which was announced in early 2015.
-We do not operate in, or generate income in, any other territory.
+We no longer operate in, or generate income in, any other territory.

 |Direct tax contribution|